Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Unconstrained molecular dynamics on

 We restrict our attention to Hamiltonians of the form

-To \emph{define} consistent dynamics with a given Hamiltonian $H(U,\pi)$, we consider a trajectory $(U(s),\pi(s))$ parametrized by a continuous parameter $s$, and define it as a stationary path of the action of the first-order form:
+To \emph{define} consistent dynamics with a given Hamiltonian $H(U,\pi)$ and the symplectic potential $a$, we consider a trajectory $(U(s),\pi(s))$ parametrized by a continuous parameter $s$, and define it as a stationary path of the action of the first-order form:

 where $\circdot{U}\equiv dU/ds$.
 The equations of motion follow from the variation of the action, \footnote{ We have neglected boundary terms and used the identity

 }

 to be